 |

-The share of the working-age population in Smolyan district continues to decline and is lower than the national average – 56.5% in the district, compared to 58.5% in the country for 2022.
-Economic activity has increased, reaching 72.2%, versus 73.6% nationally.
-This increase has been accompanied by a rise in both employment and unemployment, with the two indicators remaining less favorable than the respective national averages.
-The employment rate is 68.0%, compared to 70.4% in the country, and the unemployment rate – 10.0%, against 5.2% nationwide.
+The share of the working-age population in Smolyan district continues to decline and is lower than the national average – 56.0% in the district, compared to 58.5% in the country for 2023.
+There has been a simultaneous rise in employment and unemployment, with the two indicators remaining less favorable than the respective national averages.
+The employment rate is 74.7%, compared to 76.2% in the country, and the unemployment rate – 10.2%, against 5.3% nationwide.
 The educational structure of the workforce in the district remains relatively good.
-In 2022, the share of the people aged 25–64 with primary or lower education declined to 13%, versus the national average of 16.0%, while the number of those with a university degree is 24.3%, against 29.8% nationally.
-A huge challenge for the future development of the local labor market continues to be population aging.
-Smolyan is the district with the lowest population replacement rate as a ratio of the people aged 15–19 to those aged 60–64, which in 2022 was 42.2%, compared to 65.7% nationwide.
-This means that for every 100 adults who are about to leave the labor market in the next few years, there are 42 young people who will join the workforce.
+In 2023, the share of the people aged 25–64 with primary or lower education was 13%, versus the national average of 15%, while the number of those with a university degree was 25%, against 31% nationally.

 Unemployment rate of the population aged 15-64 (annual average) (2023) |